dotnet/android/Documentation/guides/building-apps/build-items.md

 `AndroidNativeLibrary`.

-Note that since Android supports multiple Application Binary Interfaces (ABIs), the build system must know which ABI the native library is built for.
-There are two ways this can be done:
+Note that since Android supports multiple Application Binary Interfaces (ABIs), the build system must know the ABI the native library is built for.
+There are two ways the ABI can be specified:

 1. Path "sniffing".
-2. Using the  `Abi` item attribute.
+2. Using the  `%(Abi)` item metadata.

 With path sniffing, the parent directory name of the native library is used to specify the ABI that the library targets.
 Thus, if you add